Ludwig Yorck von Wartenburg: Career

-Yorck entered the Prussian Army in 1772 and achieved the rank of lieutenant in 1777.
-After seven years' service, however, he was cashiered for insubordination, having reproached his superior with plundering methods during the War of the Bavarian Succession.
-In 1779, during the Guard Parade, Yorck expressed his contempt to his superior who behaved dishonorably during the war.
-He was sentenced verdict for the incident.
-He spent one year in the confinement of Fort Friedrichsburg in Königsberg, whereafter King Frederick the Great denied him his re-employment.
+Yorck entered the Prussian Army in 1772 and reached the rank of lieutenant in 1777.
+After seven years' service, however, he was cashiered for insubordination, having reproached his superior for plundering during the War of the Bavarian Succession when in 1779, during the Guard Parade, Yorck expressed his contempt for him.
+He spent one year's confinement in Fort Friedrichsburg, Königsberg, after which King Frederick the Great denied him re-employment.

 Yorck left Prussia and joined the Swiss mercenaries in Dutch service in 1781.
-He took part in the operations of 1783-84 in the East Indies as captain at Regiment de Meuron.
-He also took part with the French army in a battle against British troops in Cape Town.
-Returning to Potsdam in 1786 he was, on the death of Frederick the Great, finally reinstated in his old service by the new king Frederick William II, from 1792 in the rank of major.
-In 1794/95 he participated in the operations in Poland during the Kościuszko Uprising, distinguishing himself especially at Szczekociny.
+He took part in the operations of 1783-84 in the East Indies as a captain of the Regiment de Meuron.
+He also participated with the French army in a battle against the British in Cape Town.
+Returning to Potsdam in 1786 he was, on the death of Frederick the Great, reinstated in the army by Frederick William II, from 1792 with the rank of major.
+In 1794/95 he participated in the operations in Poland during the Kościuszko Uprising, distinguishing himself especially in the Szczekociny.

-From 1799 Yorck began to make a name for himself as commander of a light infantry (Jäger) regiment, being one of the first to give prominence to the training of skirmishers.
-In 1805, then with the rank of Oberst, he was appointed to the command of an infantry brigade as a vanguard force of the troops of Duke Karl August of Saxe-Weimar during the War of the Fourth Coalition.
-In the disastrous Jena campaign he played a conspicuous and successful part as a rearguard commander, especially at Altenzaun.
-Having made his way across the Elbe river and through the Harz mountains, he was taken prisoner, severely wounded, in the last stand of Blücher's corps at Lübeck.
+From 1799, Yorck began to make a name for himself as commander of a light infantry (Jäger) regiment, being one of the first to emphasize the training of skirmishers.
+In 1805, with the rank of Oberst, he was appointed to command an infantry brigade as a vanguard force of Duke Karl August of Saxe-Weimar during the War of the Fourth Coalition.
+In the disastrous Jena campaign, he was a conspicuous and successful rearguard commander, especially at Altenzaun.
+Having crossed the Elbe river and Harz mountains, he was taken prisoner, severely wounded, in the last stand of Blücher's corps at Lübeck.

 In the reorganization of the Prussian army which followed the 1807 Treaty of Tilsit, Yorck was one of the leading figures.
 At first major-general commanding the West Prussian brigade, afterwards inspector-general of light infantry, he was finally appointed second in command to General Grawert, the leader of the auxiliary corps which Prussia was compelled to send in support of Napoleon's invasion of Russia.
-The two generals did not agree, Grawert being an open partisan of the French alliance, and Yorck an ardent patriot, but before long Grawert retired, and Yorck assumed the command.
+The two generals did not agree, Grawert being an open partisan of the French alliance, and Yorck an ardent Prussian patriot, but Grawert soon retired and Yorck assumed the command.